 Be sure the motorhome is low enough to clear overhead obstacles and narrow enough for bridges and roads.
 Have a person assist you from outside when operating a RV or campervan in reverse.

-Motorhomes tend to be more expensive to repair than cars, chiefly because the pieces involved — e.g. side panels, windshield, etc — are larger.
-Thus even surface marks, scratches, and windshield chips cost more.
-As with car rentals, such damages are not considered normal wear and tear of RVs.
-Your security deposit will be debited for damage to the motorhome.
-However, depending on logistics and the severity of damage, a damaged rental RV might not be repaired for some time after the rental.
+Motorhomes tend to be more expensive to repair than cars, chiefly because the pieces involved — e.g. side panels, windshield, etc — are larger and are produced in relatively smaller numbers.
+Thus even surface marks, scratches, and windshield chips represent a larger negative value.
+If the vendor does not consider a damage a result of normal wear and tear, the vendor will hold the client liable for the damage and will at least debit the client's security deposit up to the applicable deductible.
+Depending on logistics and the severity of damage, a damaged rental RV might not be repaired for some time after the rental.
 In fact the vendor (rental company) is not obligated to get the damages repaired; as owners or leasers of the motorhome, they might choose to sell the RV as-is and thus absorb by way of a lower sale price the cost of damages.
 Hence it is the RV rental industry standard that qualified mechanics employed at or by the rental company estimate the cost of damages and that the rental company charge for damages to the motorhome or campervan based on those estimates.
 Generally rental companies try to let cosmetic damages accumulate to a sort of optimal point relative to aesthetic sensibilities, demand for the RV, the number of parts (e.g. side panels) involved, and the value of the damages.
 By thus bundling damages they spread the risk, resulting in increased RV rental availability and an insurance deductible/excess which is lower than it otherwise would be.

 Be careful to put the correct fuel in the vehicle.
 For example, in Europe a diesel fuel pump nozzle is considerably wider than either a leaded gasoline pump nozzle or the even smaller unleaded gasoline pump nozzle and indeed will not fit into either such tank.
 Consequently a gasoline nozzle will fit into a diesel tank.
 Therefore, be careful not to put gasoline into a diesel tank.
 Even a liter of gasoline added to the tank of a modern diesel vehicle can cause irreversible damage to the injection pump and other components due to its relatively low lubricity.
 A green pump delivers unleaded gasoline or else diesel, a blue leaded gasoline.
 Diesel pumps are sometimes colored black, sometimes green.
 Diesel pumps are chiefly signified linguistically, either with the very word diesel or with one of the equivalents: gas-oil, gaz-oil, gasolio, gasóleo, dieselolie, mazot, motorina, or nafta.
 Make sure you do not mistakenly pull up to a truck diesel pump.
 The size of the nozzles for the truck pumps versus the car/motorhome pumps is different.
 A truck fuel nozzle is too big to fit into a car or motorhome's diesel fuel pipe, and the flow rate is much greater.
 By the way, LPG pumps similarly occupy their own island.